Can You Have a Catholic Funeral if You Are Cremated?

 Permission Granted

-To not belabor the point, yes, you can have a Catholic funeral if you're cremated.
-The Catholic Church lifted its ban on cremation in 1963, and now allows the practice as long as it is not done for reasons that are contrary to the Christian faith.
+You can have a Catholic funeral if you're cremated.
+The Catholic Church lifted its ban on cremation in 1963, and and as long as the cremation takes place within the rules set aside by the Vatican for the proper disposition of remains, Catholics can be cremated before the funeral Mass.
 The Catholic Church teaches that the human body is a temple of the Holy Spirit, and that it should be treated with respect.
 However, the Church also teaches that death is not the end, but rather a transition to eternal life.
-As such, the Church does not believe that cremation prevents a person from being saved (though does prefer the cremated remains to remain together).
+As such, the Church does not believe that cremation prevents a person from being saved.

 If you are a Catholic who wants to be cremated, there are a few things you should keep in mind.
 First, you should make sure that your wishes are known to your family and friends.
 Next, you should choose a funeral home that is familiar with Catholic funeral rites.
 Finally, faithful members should be prepared to comply with the rules that the Catholic Church has set in place so that Catholics can respectively be cremated before the funeral Mass.

-So why is it that the Catholic Church now permits cremation?
-For many years, this wasn't necessarily the case.
-There has never been any express language in the Bible that required Catholics to bury their dead instead of cremating them.
-However, as the religion is very steeped in tradition, casket burials have been the custom for quite literally centuries.
-Additionally, again due to the age of Catholicism, many Biblical scholars believe that social pressures on early Catholics to differentiate their beliefs and practices from pagan religions led them to prefer casket burials instead of cremations.
-Additionally and crucially, as referenced earlier, the preference is to keep the elements of the body together, which can be difficult if the cremated remains are, for example, split into different urns and kept in different homes or scattered in different locations.
+There is no express language of cremation in the Bible or requirement that Catholics bury their dead instead of cremating them.
+However, as the religion is steeped in tradition, casket burials have been the custom for centuries.
+Due to the age of Catholicism, many Biblical scholars believe that social pressures on early Catholics to differentiate their beliefs and practices from pagan religions led them to prefer casket burials instead of cremations.

-Today, however, things are different.
+Today, things are different.
 Society has changed in fundamental ways in the centuries since the founding of Christianity, and the social benefits of cremation are well-known.
 Cremation is generally less expensive than a traditional casket burial.
 There's evidence that it is more environmentally friendly as well.
-For these reasons and many others, the Church saw fit to clarify its position on cremation by officially recognizing it as fully permissible under Catholic doctrine as a method of final disposition for the faithful.
+For these reasons and many others, the Church saw fit to clarify that Catholics can be cremated before the funeral Mass.

 How a Catholic Funeral with Cremation Might Be Different

 A Catholic funeral with cremation will be similar to a traditional Catholic funeral in many ways.
-The funeral mass will still include the same readings from the Bible, the same prayers, and the same homily.
-However, there will be a few differences, with the most obvious being that the body of the deceased will not be present at the funeral mass.
+The funeral Mass will still include the same readings from the Bible, the same prayers, and the same homily.
+However, there will be a few differences, with the most obvious being that the body of the deceased will not be present.
 Instead, the priest will bless the cremated remains of the deceased person.

 It should be noted that it is also entirely possible to have a service first, with a viewing of the body, and then have the body cremated.